Mycobacterium ulcerans

 • Slow-growing Mycobacterium that grows best in vitro at 28 to 33º C.

-• May require 6-12 wks to grow in the laboratory.
+• It may require 6-12 wks to grow in the laboratory.

 • Notify lab if suspicious--should prompt addition of egg yolk or reduced oxygen tension to enhance recovery.